Christensen-Lab-Dartmouth/PyMethylProcess/README.md

     * Or see example scripts for usage.
 * Example Usage Scripts (in github repo): Located in ./example_scripts/
 * Help docs (in github repo): https://christensen-lab-dartmouth.github.io/PyMethylProcess/

-*PyMethyProcess* is pending submission and review, and link to paper will be posted shortly.

 **Benchmark Results:**
 <img width="1297" alt="benchmark" src="https://user-images.githubusercontent.com/19698023/55841697-422dc680-5afe-11e9-815d-dda140626c7c.png">